DudeSquad999/Prism-Ai/Prism-Ai-How-I-Want-It-To-Work.md

 ## 1. Proposed Vision & Everyday Usage (What I Want It to Be)

-* **One-Time Buy Concept:** The goal is a system you buy or build once and own forever—zero monthly subscriptions, zero API fees, and no paywalled features.
+* **One-Time Buy Concept:** The goal is a system you buy or build once and own forever zero monthly subscriptions, zero API fees, and no paywalled features.
 * **100% Private & Local:** All conversations, extracted facts, and personal knowledge graphs would stay entirely on your physical storage device.
 No tracking, cloud telemetry, or data selling.
 * **Plug-and-Play Portability Idea:** Designed so everything runs directly off a standard USB thumb drive or SD card.
-You could plug it into any PC or laptop, run the executable, and unplug when finished—leaving zero files or trace on the host computer.
+You could plug it into any PC or laptop, run the executable, and unplug when finished leaving zero files or trace on the host computer.
 * **Targeting Lightweight Hardware:** The architectural goal is to run smoothly on standard consumer laptops (like an Intel Core i5 or AMD Ryzen 5 with 8 GB of RAM) without requiring an expensive dedicated graphics card (GPU).

 ---